 After placing your order you will be sent to our upload area on Dropbox - a secure connection for you to transfer your files.
 Files should be 24 or 32bit WAV or AIFF format, and stereo interleaved.
 Always export the session at the bitrate that it was created in.
 Please make sure that each track is clearly titled, including version descriptions if appropriate.

 Please ZIP your folder, rather than sending individual files, and include a text or word file with a tracklist and fade times (if appropriate).

 Once we have received your order and your files, we will listen through to all the tracks.
 If necessary, we will get in touch to discuss any adjustments that may be best dealt with at the mix stage.

 after your session

 A single revisit to the master is included in the price for both mastering and stem mastering.
-If, after mastering, you submit a new pre-master to achieve the desired result, then this will be chargeable at the original rate.
+If, after mastering, you submit a new pre-master to achieve the desired result, then this will be chargeable as a new master.

 We will do everything we can to produce a coherent, consistent set of quality masters for you, but please remember that we can only work with what you send us.
 The more coherent and consistent your pre-masters, the better your masters will sound.
 If you need any advice or suggestions at any stage of the process, don't hesitate to get in touch and we will do all we can to help.
 If, when you receive your masters back, you require revisions, just let us know and we can talk about what can be done.